SenLinYu: Early life

 SenLinYu was born in and grew up near Portland, Oregon, in a conservative Christian family with six brothers.
 Their mother was a former professional ballerina and their father an evangelical pastor.
 SenLinYu is half Japanese.
-Their mother was born to a Japanese family interred in American concentration camps during the second world war, despite holding US citizenship.
+Their mother was born to a Japanese family interned in American concentration camps during the second world war, despite holding US citizenship.

 SenLinYu was home-schooled and went on to attend a Christian college.
 They graduated with a degree in classical arts and culture.
-During childhood, SenLinYu and their siblings had a strict conservative upbringing and were not allowed to read the Harry Potter books leading SenLinYu to covertly read Harry Potter fan fictions on the family computer.
+During childhood, SenLinYu and their siblings had a strict conservative upbringing and were not allowed to read the Harry Potter books leading SenLinYu to covertly read Harry Potter fanfiction on the family computer.
 After reading the Harry Potter books as a young adult, they were motivated to write their own fanfiction including themes and characters more prevalent in fan works.

 Writing

 Manacled

-Manacled was first shared on online fan fiction websites in April 2018.
+Manacled was first shared on online fanfiction websites in April 2018.
 It was written in a piecemeal format and chapters were posted serially until the final chapter was released in August 2019.
 In total Manacled had 77 chapters, including three epilogue chapters and 370,515 words.

 The story is set in a dark alternate universe following the events of the Harry Potter series up to Harry Potter and the Half-Blood Prince, where it diverged from the established canon.
 In this alternate narrative, Draco Malfoy successfully kills Dumbledore at the beginning of Sixth Year, leading to a period of war during which Harry Potter is killed by Lord Voldemort and the Order of the Phoenix is defeated by the Death Eaters.
-SenLinYu has described drawing inspiration for the fan fiction from the pilot episode of The Handmaid's Tale TV adaptation.
+SenLinYu has described drawing inspiration for the fanfiction from the pilot episode of The Handmaid's Tale TV adaptation.

 The work garnered attention throughout the Harry Potter fandom community during 2018 and 2019.
-After the COVID-19 pandemic began in March 2020, Manacled gained new popularity on TikTok, leading to the development of its own distinct fandom, including the creation of fan-made language translations and its own fan fiction.
-The work was featured in an Oprah Daily article on a list of the best Harry Potter fan fictions, and the fan artist Avendell created companion illustrations.
+After the COVID-19 pandemic began in March 2020, Manacled gained new popularity on TikTok, leading to the development of its own distinct fandom, including the creation of fan-made language translations and its own fanfiction.
+The work was featured in an Oprah Daily article on a list of the best Harry Potter fanfiction, and the fan artist Avendell created companion illustrations.

-The work's internet popularity resulted in an increase in unauthorized publishing, sale, and other forms of monetization of Manacled and other fanworks.
+The work's internet popularity resulted in third parties selling unauthorized merchandise based on Manacled, including printed copies of the story featuring other people's fan art.
 Following continued online misuse by third parties, SenLinYu sought advice from the Organization for Transformative Works as well as other lawyers before deciding to rework Manacled into an original story to gain control of its distribution.

 Manacled was removed from the web on January 1, 2025, in preparation for its release as a reworked traditionally published novel.
 On the day of its removal, it was the second-most-read work of all time posted to the fan work archive, Archive of Our Own, a site that at the time hosted over 13 million works.
 It was also one of the highest-rated works on the site with over 84,000 kudos (likes).